Queen’s Counsel (QC)

 Consumer - 2017 leading silks - Tier 1 - ‘Notably strong in travel and holiday cases.’

-Recent work: Acted for the claimant in a personal injury claim which arose out of a parasailing accident in Vietnam.
-The claimant was working and being filmed as the presenter of a corporate promotional film at a luxury hotel at the time of the accident.
+Recent work: Acted for the claimant in a high-value and complex personal injury claim arising out of a road traffic accident in France.
+The claim was pursued against the French insurer of the tortfeasor driver.

 - Personal Injuries Bar Association